Richardbmk/movieFight/README.md

 * Reduce and forEach method
 * Refactoring and make the code reusable
 * Regex
-* axios library
+* axios library for access the API
 * Use async and await properly

-Check the simple app clicking [here](https://richardbmk.github.io/timerAnimation/).
+Check the simple app clicking [here](https://richardbmk.github.io/movieFight/).

 ![](moviefight.PNG#center)